How to Install OpenJDK 21 on Ubuntu

 java --version

 If no other Java versions are installed, this command returns “command not found.”
-Otherwise, the output shows which Java version is now active.
+Alternatively, if other versions remain, the output shows which Java version is now active.

 Conclusion

 You have installed OpenJDK 21 on Ubuntu and verified the installation works correctly.
 The update-alternatives system provides clean version switching when multiple Java installations coexist, and the JAVA_HOME configuration enables compatibility with build tools and application servers.
 For Java development workflows, consider installing Apache Maven to manage project dependencies and builds.
-If your stack requires an earlier LTS release, explore OpenJDK 17 for broad framework compatibility or OpenJDK 11 for mature enterprise environments.
+If your stack requires an earlier LTS release, explore OpenJDK 17 for broad framework compatibility.
+For the latest stable LTS features including finalized scoped values, explore OpenJDK 25.

 Useful Resources